AGILE-CK/GDSC-Archivit-Frontend/README.md

 <!-- - It would be very nice to write history of what you are thinking and hard to implement during this project.
 (Gdsc tell this part is important.) -->
 <!-- If the project had been carried out in this way upon completion, it would have been even better. -->

 #### Planning

 #### Frontend
+ Flutter did not support multiple recordings.
+If I had realized this fact sooner and thought of an alternative(Like GRPC), I could have achieved much better results.
+And I felt that communication within the team is important.

 #### Backend
+During the last GDSC Solution Challenge project, I tried using a framework called Gin-Gonic in Golang out of personal interest, without considering the plan.
+However, in terms of planning, our project's backend was very simple, and most of it could have been resolved at the Firebase level.
+I realized that it is also important to consider how to implement considering the planning.
+I also regret not being able to finish applying both the GATEWAY API and GRPC.

 #### AI
 During the development of our project for the 2024 Google Solution Challenge, choosing the right AI model and integrating it with our app were our main challenges.
 Balancing accuracy with efficiency and scalability required careful consideration, as we aimed for a solution that offered real-world reliability without compromising performance.
 The integration process demanded a meticulous approach to ensure seamless communication between our AI API and the app, prioritizing user experience.
 This journey taught us the importance of adaptability and the value of community feedback in navigating technical challenges, reinforcing our commitment to continuous improvement and innovation in our quest to make a meaningful impact.